 According to America’s Health Rankings analysis, populations with a higher prevalence of frequent physical distress include:

 Strategies to manage frequent physical distress among older adults include exercise interventions that increase physical activity and encourage healthy lifestyle behaviors.
-Additionally, improving diet quality can promote healthy aging.
+Additionally, older adults can take care of their physical health by:

 Chia, Fan, Wei-Yang Huang, Hsuan Huang, and Cheng-En Wu.
 “Promoting Healthy Behaviors in Older Adults to Optimize Health-Promoting Lifestyle: An Intervention Study.”
 International Journal of Environmental Research and Public Health 20, no. 2 (January 16, 2023): 1628. https://doi.org/10.3390/ijerph20021628.